This Forecast in-depth page has been updated with information available at the time of the October 2024 Economic and fiscal outlook.

 NICs receipts were weaker than our initial forecasts, in part reflecting weak average earnings growth more than offsetting stronger-than-expected employment growth.
 This was further amplified by the distribution of incomes, notably for new workers and among the self-employed, being skewed towards the lower end.
 Following the large downward revisions to our economy forecasts in December 2012 and March 2013, NICs receipts were much closer to forecast.

 Initial post-pandemic forecasts for NICs receipts were too pessimistic, reflecting the income support provided by the Government, and the fact that high-paying sectors were less affected than we initially expected by the pandemic-related drop in economic activity.
 The temporary 1¼ percentage point rise in NIC rates for much of 2022-23 explains the difference between forecast and outturn in that year.
-Forecasts for NICs receipts have generally been revised up in recent forecasts, reflecting higher inflation affecting earnings growth, and the freeze in thresholds from 2023-24 to 2027-28.
-The rate reduction policies announced at Autumn Statement 2023 and Spring Budget 2024, have revised down our forecasts from 2024-25 onwards.
+Recent forecasts for NICs receipts have been revised up for stronger earnings growth, but policies have had effects in both directions.
+The freeze in thresholds from 2023-24 to 2027-28 and the rise in the employer NICs rate and reduction in the secondary threshold have boosted forecasts, but the reductions in the employee and self-employed NICs rates announced at Autumn Statement 2023 and Spring Budget 2024, led to lower forecasts.

 Back to top